anonto42/GoNeighbour/README.md

 docker compose up
 ```

-This will run the application inside a container and map port 3000 from the container to port 3000 on your machine.
+This will run the application inside a container and map port from the container to port of `.env` on your machine.

 ## Project Structure